New Forensic Hospital on Western State Hospital Campus

 Q: What measures are being taken for patient and community safety?

 A: The new 350-bed forensic hospital design and programs are being designed with a focus on creating therapeutic, safe environments.
 The hospital will be a fully locked facility, with staff controlling entrances and exits.
-Outdoors spaces for patients will be enclosed by fencing and buildings, as the new facility will take advantage of its three-story building perimeter to enclose outdoor courtyards.
+Outdoors spaces for patients will be enclosed by, as the new facility will take advantage of its three-story building perimeter to enclose outdoor courtyards.
 Staff will be trained in de-escalation strategies and emergency management processes to minimize calls to law enforcement and the fire department.
-The new hospital facility will be covered by new agreements similar to current WSH agreements with local law enforcement to provide assistance as needed.
+The new hospital facility will be covered by new agreements similar to the current WSH agreements with local law enforcement to provide assistance as needed.

 Q: What is the timeline for this project?